ramos-iyer/A-simulation-and-optimization-of-the-HS2-line-from-London-to-Birmingham/README.md

 <a id='sim'></a>

 #### Simulation of the train line from London to Birmingham
-File _'x18183239_Project Report.ipynb'_ (Building simulation model for the train system):
+File _'Project Report.ipynb'_ (Building simulation model for the train system):

 - Creating the required classes and functions for the simulation
 - Running of the simulation based on the data generated